aliaksandrb/ubuntu_ruby_dev/README.md

 - [ ] add possibility to read from external source file for additional packages or commands
 - [x] ~~implement more intellegent revert process to uninstall only packages installed by script itself~~
 - [ ] add post install message with information about installation paths and configuration options
+- [ ] make revert file dynamicly rather than at the end of execution (than if script fall in middle there would be something already)

 Inspired by: